ZebraMilk/library/README.md

 ### Bonus functions
 - Validate the user input
+- Edit current library books being displayed!
 - Move the "cards" around on the page/in the library

 ***

 # 3-9

 ## Fun bugs

 - when either the remove button or the read button is clicked, I get a TypeError
     - Cannot read properties of undefined (reading toggleIsReadBook)
+    -
+#### Resolution:

-Okay, my approach was targeting an element that actually didn't have the dataset property, I ned to target its parent element to get the data-index and then use that value
+Okay, my approach was targeting an element that actually didn't have the dataset property, I need to target its parent element to get the data-index and then use that value.

+I can do so by using `e.target.parentNode.getAttribute()`, which is sorta ugly, but pretty clear in what it is doing.

-MORE BUGS
+## MORE BUGS

-Likely the last one, when removeing books, the book.index value is not updated, so it's possible to have a collision
+- When removing books, the book.index value is not updated, so it's possible to have a collision.

+### Possible solutions:

+- How do I get access to the index of something?
+Do I need to name each object stored in the myLibrary array something other thatn their index?

+GOT IT!
+I used the indexOf(book) and managed to get rid of needing book[index] at all.

+***

+## Refactoring/Next steps

+There are plenty of places where my code is a bit too verbose